-ILS-INC is a certified Service Disabled Veteran Owned Small Business (SDVOSB).
+ILS-INC is a Veteran Owned Small Business (VOSB).

-International Logistics Systems, Inc.’s (ILS-INC’s) first major milestone was its award of a contract from York International (now part of Johnson Controls) to provide Integrated Logistics upport (ILS) on a significant naval systems project.
+ILS-INC’s first major milestone was its award of a contract from York International (now part of Johnson Controls) to provide Integrated Logistics Support (ILS) on a significant naval systems project.
 ILS-INC founder and president Walter Grinnell credits York International’s A. L. Hershey for this opportunity.
-“We were very small,” but because of this contract, ILS-INC was able to become established in its industry.
+“We were very small,” but because of this contract, ILS-INC was able to become established in its iindustry.
 ILS-INC later worked with York International for various A/C plants for Navy ships for several years.

 From this initial success, ILS-INC continued to develop teaming relationships, working as subcontractor alongside Bob Pressley of EG&G Technical Services (now URS Corporation) and Scott Meyers, who was president of General Dynamics Robotic Systems (GDRS).
-These professional relationships continue.
-ILS-INC remains heavily involved with URS Corporation and GDRS and aggressively continues to expand its customer base.
-Jason Coon, operations manager at ILS-INC, said, “We’ve become diversified in who we work with as others find out who we are and what we do.”
+We maintain these professional relationships and have continued to expand our customer base and become diversified in who we work with as others find out about who we are and what we do.